OpenEvalProject/evals/manuscripts/elife-31949/v2/manuscript.md

 For multiple comparison, we used anatomical binary masks generated using the Harvard-Oxford Atlas (Desikan et al., 2006) for small volume correction.
 Atlases are freely available with the FSL software (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases).
 We thresholded the probability maps at 50%, focusing on ROIs defined a priori (learning related: amygdala, accumbens, putamen, caudate, pallidum, VMPFC, DLPFC.
 Controllability-induced analgesia related: cingulate gyrus - anterior division, insular cortex, VLPFC).
 We used the frontal medial cortex for VMPFC, the frontal orbital cortex for VLPFC, and the middle frontal gyrus for DLPFC respectively.
 We reported results with p<0.05 (FWE cluster-level corrected).
 Masks were applied separately, not combined (Table 1 and Table 2).

-## fMRI model comparison
+### fMRI model comparison

 To determine whether state-based and action-based learning involve the same brain regions during instrumental learning, we used Bayesian model selection (BMS) with the instrumental sessions imaging data.
 We ran Bayesian first level analysis using two separate GLMs containing the prediction error signals from TD and hybrid models (at outcome onset time, durations = 3 s) using unsmoothed functional imaging data, with the same regressors of no interest as other GLMs described.
 To reduce computation time, this was restricted to voxels correlated to prediction error from previous parametric modulation analysis results from our present study, within a mask of conjunction clusters from TD and hybrid prediction error analysis (cluster formation at p<0.01, k<5).
 Resulting log-model evidence maps produced from each model for individual participant were first smoothed with a 6 mm Gaussian kernel, then entered into a random-effect group analysis (Stephan et al., 2009).
 Voxel-wise comparison between models produced posterior and exceedance probability maps to show whether a particular brain region is better accounted for by one model or the other.
 Posterior probability maps were overlaid on subject-averaged anatomical scans using MRIcroGL (https://www.nitrc.org/projects/mricrogl/).

-## Axiom analysis for prediction errors
+### Axiom analysis for prediction errors

 To determine whether ROI activations to prediction errors were responding outcomes or prediction errors, we carried out ROI axiomatic analysis (Roy et al., 2014).
 Trials were separated into relief or no relief outcomes, then into equal-size bins of ascending sorted expected relief values, calculated from TD model as we were primarily interested in instrumental/active relief learning.
-This produced four regressors (2 outcomes × 2 value bins) in Experiment 1, and six regressors (2 outcomes × 3 value bins) in Experiment 2, to be estimated at outcome time (duration = 3 s) when prediction error was generated.
+This produced four regressors (2 outcomes $\times$ 2 value bins) in Experiment 1, and six regressors (2 outcomes $\times$ 3 value bins) in Experiment 2, to be estimated at outcome time (duration = 3 s) when prediction error was generated.
 GLMs include button presses for choice or rating, and movement related regressors of no interest mentioned above.
 ROI masks of 8 mm spheres were generated from peak coordinates from TD model prediction error exceedance probability map calculated by BMS above (ventral and dorsal striatum, amygdala, VMPFC and DLPFC).

 Mean activity were extracted from these ROI masks averaged across sessions within individual subject.
 Although the axiomatic analysis is useful for delineating outcome and prediction responses in previous reward or aversive PE studies, the continued presence of tonic pain in our study differs from the ‘no stimulation’ conditions in these studies, thus we are primarily interested in the overall BOLD activity pattern and did not include full statistics of this analysis.